 When new, the BMW i3 was pricier to buy than some less premium rivals, but day-to-day running costs are as low as for any EV

-|Insurance group||Warranty||Service intervals||2020/21 company-car cost (20%/40%)|
+|Insurance group||Warranty||Service intervals||Annual company-car cost (20%/40%)|

-The BMW i3 is expensive to buy, especially if you’re trying to balance driving distance against cost.
-The Hyundai Kona Electric will go much further on a full charge for a similar price, while the Nissan Leaf and Renault ZOE look even better value.
+The BMW i3 is expensive to buy, especially if you’re trying to the most range for your money.
+The Hyundai Kona Electric goes further on a full charge for a similar price, while the Nissan Leaf and Renault ZOE look even better value.

 BMW i3 insurance group

 Group 28 out of 50 (for the i3) and 29 (for the i3s) insurance ratings mean premiums won't be cheap compared to conventional city cars.
 It'll cost a little more to insure the i3 than a Kona Electric, but the difference is unlikely to be drastic.

 There's a three-year/unlimited-mileage warranty for all BMW i models, along with an eight-year/100,000-mile guarantee for the battery.
 Warranty extensions are available too, as long as servicing is done on time.